Your browser does not support JavaScript!

 Why Partner With OCDE?

-While schools can submit films directly to the Directing Change Program and Film Contest, OCDE’s Student Advocates for Mental Health program can provide training, technical assistance, and materials to a selected number of Orange County middle and high schools to develop films.
-Each participating school will develop a minimum of three original films and hold a showcase event to raise awareness among students, staff and parents/caregivers through the screening of their films.
-OCDE will provide an advisor incentive up to $1,000 when all OCDE Directing Change Project requirements are met.
-The advisor stipend may be provided to an individual staff member or shared among staff members who work in collaboration.
+While schools can submit films directly to the Directing Change Program and Film Contest, OCDE’s Student Advocates for Mental Health program can provide training, technical assistance, and materials to a select number of Orange County middle and high schools to develop films.
+In addition, each participating school will have the opportunity to hold a showcase event to raise awareness among students, staff and families through the sharing of their film(s).

 Click here to view last year’s Directing Change Program and Film Contest winning films.